 And while you’re up at the top of the Kuranda Range (and only 26km out of the Cairns CBD) why not enjoy your day by wandering through the quaint but eclectic township of Kuranda Village?
 Here you can wander through the wildlife parks, like the Australian Butterfly Sanctuary, or through the local shops and markets.
-If you want to stretch your legs further go for a walk along Barron River and see if you can spot any freshwater crocodiles.
+A great family friendly place to visit in Cairns and if you want to stretch your legs further go for a walk along Barron River and see if you can spot any freshwater crocodiles.

 14. Cairns Botanic Gardens

 The Cairns Botanic Gardens are one of the best places in inner-city Cairns to go if you want to take a break and reconnect with nature.
 Less than 5km away from the Cairns CBD, you can walk through the lush rainforest and admire the spectacularly grown and cultivated plants.
 Click here for opening hours.

 15. Fitzroy Island